Menu Close

 Blood Orange Salad Recipe (Vegan, Dairy Free)

 This blood orange salad recipe is made with mixed greens, bright fresh blood oranges, and savory walnuts and sunflower seeds.
-It’s a healthy vegan and dairy free winter salad, which is a little sweet & a little savory!
+It’s a great vegan and dairy free winter salad, which is a little sweet & a little savory!

 This is a fantastic appetizer or side salad to serve with a winter menu, especially when blood oranges are in season.
 I love to dress this salad with my blood orange vinaigrette salad dressing, which brings extra color and flavor.